-Our Class A common stock and public warrants are currently listed on Nasdaq under the symbols "BZFD" and "BZFDW," respectively.
-Prior to the closing of the Business Combination, 890's Class A common stock and public warrants were listed on Nasdaq under the symbols "ENFA" and "ENFAW," respectively.
-On March 28, 2022, the closing sale price of our Class A common stock was \$5.00 per share and the closing sale price of our public warrants was \$0.786 per warrant.
-Our Class B common stock and Class C common stock is not listed or traded on any exchange.
-As of March 28, 2022, there were 306 holders of record of our Class A common stock, 25 holders of record of our Class B common stock, 1 holder of record of our Class C common stock and 5 holders of record of our public warrants.
+Our Class A common stock and public warrants are currently listed on the Nasdaq Stock Market LLC under the symbols "BZFD" and "BZFDW," respectively.
+On March 14, 2023, the closing sale price of our Class A common stock was \$0.95 per share and the closing sale price of our public warrants was \$0.095 per warrant.
+Our Class B common stock and our Class C common stock is not listed or traded on any exchange.
+As of March 14, 2023, there were 275 holders of record of our Class A common stock, 19 holders of record of our Class B common stock, one holder of record of our Class C common stock and five holders of record of our public warrants.
 Such numbers do not include beneficial owners holding our securities through nominee names.